Disabled person's bus pass

 What should I do if I lose or damage my bus pass?

-- If it hasn’t been returned or the pass is damaged, you can order a replacement from us for £10 by calling 01273 291924.
+- If you think the pass is lost or the pass is damaged please call 01273 291924.
+You can order a replacement from us for £10.

 What should I do if my bus pass is stolen?